British Rail Class 47: Origins

-The Class 47 history begins in the early 1960s with the stated aim of the British Transport Commission (BTC) to remove steam locomotives from British Rail by a target date of 1968.
+The Class 47 history began in the early 1960s with the stated aim of the British Transport Commission (BTC) to remove steam locomotives from British Rail by a target date of 1968.
 It therefore required a large build of Type 4 but with an axle load of no more than 19 LT.
 The BTC was not convinced that the future of diesel traction lay down the hydraulic transmission path of the Western Region, and concentrated on diesel-electric designs.

 Initially, the BTC invited tenders to build 100 locomotives to the new specification.
 The following responses were received: